22ad085/Supply-Chain-Management-/README.md

-# Predicting Late Delivery Risk in Supply Chain Management
+# Supply Chain Management

 ## Overview
-Efficient supply chain management is crucial for maintaining operational effectiveness, customer satisfaction, and competitive advantage in any business.
-One of the key challenges in supply chain management is the risk of late deliveries, which can disrupt production schedules, increase costs, and damage customer relationships.
-Accurately predicting the risk of late deliveries enables businesses to take proactive measures, mitigate potential delays, and ensure timely fulfillment of orders.

 This project aims to develop a robust and reliable predictive model that can accurately identify orders at high risk of being delivered late.
+By analyzing various factors from the dataset, supply chain managers can anticipate delays and take proactive measures to ensure timely fulfillment of orders.

 ## Objectives
 - Develop a predictive model to identify the risk of late deliveries in the supply chain.
-- Analyze various factors from the dataset to help supply chain managers anticipate delays.
+- Analyze various factors to help supply chain managers anticipate delays.
 - Create a web interface to interact with the predictive model.

 ## Dataset Description